niconap/personal/README.md

 The repository contains a few different directories.
 - `scss` contains all the scss files, these are all processed to form the `style.css` file.
 - `images` contains all the images used, however vector images (svg) are directly implemented into the `index.html` file.

+## Ideas
+- Icons for the skill cards.
+- Beautify the about section (it's boring now).